fs-ferreira/portfolio/README.md

+## Live Code
+This project was published on github pages.
+Access on [Portfolio](https://fs-ferreira.github.io/portfolio)

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.